codeforamerica/OpenTrails/README.md

 Install
 -------

-PLATS is a [Python Flask application](https://github.com/codeforamerica/howto/blob/master/Python-Virtualenv.md) that depends on [Amazon S3](http://aws.amazon.com/s3/) for storage of uploads.
+OpenTrails is a [Python Flask application](https://github.com/codeforamerica/howto/blob/master/Python-Virtualenv.md) that depends on [Amazon S3](http://aws.amazon.com/s3/) for storage of uploads.

 * Amazon Web Services configuration comes from the `DATASTORE` environmental variable, given in this form: